richafnu/Viva/Viva/glint/setup/glint-switch-exp.md

    :::image type="content" source="../../media/glint/setup/vg-sami-first-login.png" alt-text="Screenshot of the Viva Glint experience selection page.":::

-1. Afer logging in, switch between Viva Glint experiences with the dropdown menu in the app.
+1. After logging in, switch between Viva Glint experiences with the dropdown menu in the app.
    > [!NOTE]
    > After initial login, users see a **Select your Glint experience** prompt.
 For future logins, the last Viva Glint experience that a user selected displays on their dashboard.